Tarboro, North Carolina: History

 "Tarboro, the only town in the county, is handsomely situated on the south-west bank of Tar River, just above the mouth of Hendrick's Creek, in lat.
 35 deg.
 45 min.
 It is forty-eight miles west by north from Washington, thirty-six south of Halifax, eighty-three northwest of Newbern, and sixty-eight east of Raleigh.
 It was laid off into lots in the year 1760.
 The streets are seventy-two feet wide, and cross each other at right angles, leaving squares of 2 acre each.
 These squares being divided into lots of 0.5 acre, makes every lot front or face two streets.

 "There are about fifty private houses in it; and generally from fifteen to twenty stores, a church, a jail, two warehouses, and a large Court House, which in the year 1785 was used for the sitting of the State Legislature.
 There are several good springs adjacent to the town, but for culinary purposes almost every person or family has a well; and some of these wells afford good water the greater part of the year.
 This place affords good encouragement to all industrious persons, particularly merchants of almost every description.
 Sixty or seventy merchants have had full employment here at one time.
 But such of them as have emigrated to this place have too soon found themselves in prosperous situations, and have betaken themselves to idleness and dissipation."

 Due to the development of cotton plantations in the uplands, which were worked by slave labor in the antebellum years, by the 1870s Halifax and Edgecombe counties were among several in northeast North Carolina with majority-black populations.
-Before being disfranchised by the Democrats' passage in 1899 of a new state constitutions, black citizens elected four African Americans to the U.S. Congress from North Carolina's 2nd congressional district in the last quarter of the nineteenth century.
+Local plantations include Adelphia Plantation.
+Before being disfranchised by the passage in 1899 of a new state constitutions, black citizens elected four African Americans to the U.S. Congress from North Carolina's 2nd congressional district in the last quarter of the nineteenth century.
 They also elected many blacks to local offices.
 Congressman George Henry White, a successful attorney, lived in Tarboro.
 After passage of the disfranchising constitution, he left the state, stating it was impossible for a black to be a man there.
 He became a successful banker in Washington, D.C., and Philadelphia, Pennsylvania.